erdemiraysu/Exploratory-Movie-Analyses/README.md

 * Gather more information about Microsoft’s allocated budget to be able to provide more sensitive suggestions.

 ***
-* The full analysis in the Jupyter Notebook.
+* The full analysis in the Jupyter Notebook - MovieProject_Notebook.ipynb.
-* Summary of the findings are in this presentation.
+* Summary of the findings are in the presentation.pdf.

 ## Repository Structure
     .